 In her role, Jorja-Rose looks after the digital marketing and content strategies for the Brisbane Business Events and also for Study Brisbane.

-My role with Brisbane Marketing involves:
+My role with Brisbane EDA involves:

 I plan, create and curate the digital, content and social media strategies for Brisbane Business Events and Study Brisbane.
 Day-to-day for the team, this means executing campaign strategies to coincide with team activity and events, as well as maintaining the social media channels and updating the website.

 The most enjoyable aspect of my role is:

 I am exposed to a wide range of business activity every single day.
 As I am not from Brisbane, I love that I am constantly learning new things about the city.

 To be successful in digital you must be able to: